duke253/mattermost-openshift-customized/README.md

 ### Step 4 - Nginx reverse proxy
-create new secret with certificates for Nginx **Note:** Place your certificate and private key in ./nginx-proxy/mm-cert.
+create new secret with certificates for Nginx **Note:** Place your certificate bundle and private key in ./nginx-proxy/mm-cert like "certificate_chained.crt" and "private.key"
 ```
 cd ./nginx-proxy
 oc create secret generic nginx-certs --from-file=./mm-cert